T is back with another great tip – Etching Glass: What NOT to Do When Etching Glass!

 It looked good on the inside of the glass.

-I let this sit for exactly 20 minutes because I layered it on pretty thick.
+I let this sit for exactly 20 minutes because I layered on a pretty thick layer of etching cream.

 What happens if you leave glass etching cream on too long?
 It can weaken your stencil making it even harder to get off, it can also scorch your glass as it is “eating” away at it.
 So be sure to not leave the glass etching cream on too long.

-Which leads us to: How long should I leave etching cream on glass?
+Which leads us to: How long should you leave etching cream on the surface of your glass?
 The directions say to leave it for 1 minute, but that really doesn’t seem to make an impact or give the desired results.
-It takes more like 5 minutes to do the job.
+It takes more like 5 minutes to do the job and get the best results.

-Putting on so much was not a good idea but luckily I had to learn the hard way.
+Putting on a thick coat was not a good idea but luckily I had to learn the hard way.

 Another MISTAKE was taking off the stencil.
 I should have washed it off with the stencil on.